mingqianghan/AD9914-STM32F4/README.md

 - Configure the clock for the micontroller, set up I/O pins, etc.
 - Configure the SPI interface by selecting the "Half-Duplex Master" mode, in which the microcontroller only writes commands and data to the AD9914.
 ### Usage
+The functions that control the AD9914 evaluation board are defined in the files located in the AD9914 folder under AD9914_Test.
+Download the AD9914 folder and inlcude this in your project.
+The `main.c`

 ## Reference